We would love to know what you have been doing since graduation. Please send updates via e-mail to: email@example.com.

-Callie Crawford – PhD student, NJ Institute of Technology (Flamming Lab); MS, College of Charleston, working on CT imaging, variation in the skeletal anatomy and phylogeny of cartilaginous fishes with Dr. Gavin Naylor; received the Carrier Award at the 2014 JMIH meeting for her MS work; had been Intern at Mote Marine Laboratory (Sarasota, FLA) in animal rehabilitation and Marine Naturalist Intern at the Port Townsend Marine Science Center in Washington State.
+Callie Crawford – PhD student, NJ Institute of Technology (Flamming Lab); MS, College of Charleston, worked on CT imaging, variation in the skeletal anatomy and phylogeny of cartilaginous fishes with Dr. Gavin Naylor; received the Carrier Award at the 2014 JMIH meeting for her MS work; had been Intern at Mote Marine Lab (Sarasota, FLA) in animal rehabilitation and Marine Naturalist Intern at the Port Townsend Marine Science Center (WA).

 Heather Cyr – did research on Costa Rican coast on the ecology of the planktonic cyanobacteria with Dr. Dreux Chappell (post-doc in Dr. Bethany Jenkins’ lab, CMB)

 Jennifer (Dautrich) Gautam – Marine Science Instructor, Project Oceanology (in CT); had been Intern, NUWC in Newport (whale bioacoustics data); Camp Counselor for Save the Bay (RI).

-Heather Drumm – Data analyst working on whale bioacoustics at Naval Undersea Warfare Center in Newport, RI.
+Heather (Drumm) Riddle – Data analyst working on whale bioacoustics at Naval Undersea Warfare Center in Newport, RI.

 Ananda Fraser – Program Servicing Officer, RI DEM; Adjunct Professor in Environment and Biological Science, Johnson & Wales University; MS in URI’s MESM program with Dr. Forrester.

 Emily (Frederick) Stephens – Working with the Alaska Department of Fish and Game (Commercial Fisheries Division) in Haines, AK; had been Naturalist/Deckhand, Dolphin Jet Boat Tours and Harv and Marv’s Alaska Whale Watching, Juneau, AK.
 (NOTE: Emily did Study Abroad in Alaska, and was hooked!)

-Karin Fulkerson – working with the Naval Undersea Warfare Center Species Modeling team on the interaction of anthropogenic sound and marine mammal and sea turtle populations.
+Karin Fulkerson – working with the Naval Undersea Warfare Center (NUWC) Species Modeling team on the interaction of anthropogenic sound and marine mammal and sea turtle populations.

 Kevin Tan Fung – MS student, University of New Haven, studying seasonal movements of shortnose sturgeon in the Connecticut River.

-Melissa Genazzio – Staff Scientist for SAVI-CoopEUS for NEON (NSF-National Ecological Observatory Network, in Colorado); Had been Science Assistant in the Geosciences Directorate, Ocean Sciences Division of NSF focusing in the physical oceanography program.
-Completed MS at UNCW; had been Research Assistant in Coral Reef Ecology Laboratory at Louisiana Universities Marine Consortium (LUMCON); Intern, Gulf of Maine Research Institute (Portland, ME) investigating alewife stock structure in different watersheds and and comparing growth rates using otolith analysis.
+Melissa Genazzio – Staff Scientist for SAVI-CoopEUS for NEON (NSF-National Ecological Observatory Network, in Colorado); Had been Science Assistant in the Geosciences Directorate, Ocean Sciences Division of NSF .
+MS at UNCW; had been Research Assistant in Coral Reef Ecology Laboratory at Louisiana Universities Marine Consortium (LUMCON); Intern, Gulf of Maine Research Institute (Portland, ME) investigating alewife stock structure in different watersheds and and comparing growth rates using otolith analysis.